russelldb/riak_core/docs/ring_claim.md

 This process of randomly distributing the violating and overloaded partitions to nodes that have capacity and would not cause a breach, will output a plan for a new ownership structure.
 The claim_v3 algorithm will run multiple (default 100) iterations of this generating a new potential plan each time.
 The plans are then scored on the distances between partitions across the nodes - trying to maximise the spacing of indexes across all nodes.  the best plan is chosen as the result.

 The violation score of the best plan is checked before returning the proposal.
 If the violation score is 0, that is the proposed plan.
 If the best plan has a non-zero violation score, then a new ring arrangement is calculated using the claim_diversify/3, with the new ring arrangement ignoring all previous allocations.

 The claim_diversify function supports an algorithm that tries to assign each partition one at a time to a node that will not break the target_n_val.
 If there is more than one eligible node a scoring algorithm is used to choose the next one.
 The scoring is mysterious in its actual aim.
+The algorithm looks at all pairs of nodes, and sees how many times those nodes are 1, 2, 3, and 4 partitions apart on the ring (or up to n nodes apart if the target_n_val is not 4), and prefers to find a scenario where pairs are all distances apart with equal frequency.
+So if a pair of nodes are always only 1 partition apart, or always 4 partitions apart - then in both these scenarios this will score poorly.
+The score is the sum of the scores for all pairs.
+When selecting the node, the relative rolling score change is calculated for each selection, and the best option chosen at selection time, based on that rolling score.
+There is back-tracking to optimise the score over the complete run.

-If we have a series of allocations all within the target_n_val it tends to prefer the most 'jumbled' of these scores (lower scores are considered better):
+The end outcome is that if there are a series of allocations all within the target_n_val it tends to prefer the most 'jumbled' of these scores (lower scores are considered better):

 ```
 score([a,b,c,d,e,f,a,b,c,d,e,f]), 4).